davidmvenegas/ChatApp/README.md

 # Chat App

-A fully functional chat app, made with the Flutter framework, and built from scratch by [David Venegas](https://github.com/davidmvenegas).
+A fully functional chat app, built from scratch by [David Venegas](https://github.com/davidmvenegas) using the Flutter framework.

+See the live version [here](https://github.com/davidmvenegas/ChatApp).